 - A. The lot arrangement shall be such that there will be no foreseeable difficulties, for reason of topography or other conditions, in securing building permits to build on all lots in compliance with the Development Code.

-Response: The subdivision contains a logical lot layout and no difficulties in securing building permits to build on any of these lots is anticipated. - B. The lot dimensions shall comply with the minimum standards of the Development Code.
-When lots are more than double the minimum lot size required for the zoning district, the subdivider may be required to arrange such lots to allow further subdivision and the opening of future streets to serve such potential lots. - Response: As discussed above, all lots, except Lot 27, contain less than double (15,000 square feet) the minimum lot standard in the SFR zoning district.
-As shown on submitted plans, Lot 27 is proposed to contain 43,175 square feet, more than double the 7,500 square foot minimum.
-The reason for this configuration is due to site topography and difficulty in serving this area with street access.
-As shown on the topographic survey, a considerable portion of this lot contains slopes in excess of 25 percent.
-In addition, a substantial grove of trees proposed to be retained is located on the northern portion of the lot.
-For this reason, access to the only developable portion of this lot in the southwest corner, will be needed from an easement across the pole portion of Lot 19.
-These features and conditions limit division of this lot in the future. - C. The lot or parcel width at the front building line shall meet the requirements of the Development Code and shall abut a public street other than an alley for a width of at least 20 feet.
-A street frontage of not less than 15 feet is acceptable in the case of a flag lot division resulting from the division of an unusually deep land parcel which is of a size to warrant division into not more than two parcels. - Response: All lots in the proposed subdivision contain at least 20 feet of frontage along a public street.
-The proposal complies with this section. - D. Double frontage lots shall be avoided except where necessary to provide separation of residential developments from arterial streets or to overcome specific disadvantages of topography or orientation. - Response: None of the lots contain double frontage as defined by this section except Lots 14 18 abutting Bornstedt Road.
-Because direct access to these lots from Bornstedt Road is not permitted, a double frontage lot configuration is unavoidable.
+Response: The subdivision layout is logical and there are should be no difficulties in securing building permits to build on any of these lots. - B. The lot dimensions shall comply with the minimum standards of the Development Code.
+When lots are more than double the minimum lot size required for the zoning district, the subdivider may be required to arrange such lots to allow further subdivision and the opening of future streets to serve such potential lots.

+Response: All lots comply with the lot dimension and minimum standards as specified for lots platted within the R-2 zoning district.

+C. The lot or parcel width at the front building line shall meet the requirements of the Development Code and shall abut a public street other than an alley for a width of at least 20 feet.
+A street frontage of not less than 15 feet is acceptable in the case of a flag lot division resulting from the division of an unusually deep land parcel which is of a size to warrant division into not more than two parcels.

-E. Lots shall avoid deriving access from major or minor arterials.
+Response: All lots in the proposed subdivision contain at least 20 feet of frontage along a public street.

+- D. Double frontage lots shall be avoided except where necessary to provide separation of residential developments from arterial streets or to overcome specific disadvantages of topography or orientation.
+Response: None of the lots contain double frontage as defined by code.
+Two lots (Lots 5 and 6) are on the corner of a local street and Ten Eyck Road, but are not considered double frontage lots. - E. Lots shall avoid deriving access from major or minor arterials.
 When driveway access from major or minor arterials may be necessary for several adjoining lots, the Director or the Planning Commission may require that such lots be served by a common access drive in order to limit possible traffic hazards on such streets.
 Where possible, driveways should be designed and arranged to avoid requiring vehicles to back into traffic on minor or major arterials.
-Response: All lots are proposed to gain access from a new local street.
-No direct access to Bornstedt Road, a minor arterial, is proposed.
+Response: All lots are proposed to gain access from an existing local street.